French onion soup

-French onion soup (soupe à l’oignon /fr/) is a soup of onions, gently fried and then cooked in meat stock or water, usually served gratinéed with croutons or a larger piece of bread covered with cheese floating on top.
-Onion soups were known in France since medieval times, but the version now familiar dates from the mid-19th century.
+French onion soup (soupe à l’oignon /fr/) is a soup of onions which are sautéed and then cooked in meat stock or water, usually served gratinéed with croutons or a larger piece of bread covered with cheese floating on top.
+Onion soups have been known in France since medieval times, but the version now familiar dates from the mid-19th century.